Mbessing/AI-Design-Toolbox/content/_index.md

-* **AI-adapted courses** where students _are encouraged in learning objectives_ to use AI, yet students are _partially_ prohibited from using AI in exams.
+* **AI-adapted courses** where students _are encouraged in learning objectives_ to use AI, yet students are _partially_ prohibited from using AI in the evaluation.
 An example of such a course could be 02450 Introduction to machine learning, where the use of tools is tested in project reports, while a final personal assessment is carried out as a multiple-choice exam without